-- Significant Deficiencies: We reported no deficiencies in the design or operation of internal control over major federal programs that we consider to be significant deficiencies. - Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.
+- Significant Deficiencies: We reported no deficiencies in the design or operation of internal control over major federal programs that we consider to be significant deficiencies. - Material Weaknesses: We identified deficiencies that we consider to be material weaknesses.

-We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.
+We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.

-We reported no findings that are required to be disclosed in accordance with 2 CFR 200.516(a).
+We reported findings that are required to be disclosed in accordance with 2 CFR 200.516(a).